-Research software is an enabler: most of today’s research relies on it to analyse data, a cornerstone of scientific output.
+Research software is an enabler: most modern researchers rely on it to analyse data, a cornerstone of scientific output.
+Just as collecting and analysing data takes effort and highly specialised skills, so too does the development of software.
 While the majority of researchers say that their work wouldn’t be possible without the use of software, its critical role in the science community has traditionally gone unrecognised.
 The Australian Research Data Commons (ARDC) Eureka Prize for Excellence in Research Software represents a significant step toward making these efforts more visible.
-We sat down with Rosie Hicks, Chief Executive Officer of the ARDC, to unpack the latest addition to the Eureka Prizes program.
+We sat down with Rosie Hicks, Chief Executive Officer of the ARDC, to unpack one of the most recent additions to the Eureka Prizes program.

 Can you tell us a bit about the Australian Research Data Commons’ purpose and mission?